A/N: Warning for graphic violence.

 She didn’t need the warning.
 She heard the swish of fabric moving behind her, felt something like fingertips brush the back of her shirt.
 Instead of turning, she dove forward on instinct, hitting the ground and rolling.
 Roman leaped over her as she did, and by the time she stumbled back to her feet, he was standing in the way of a man a man at least as tall as him and nearly twice his width.

-Finally, the man managed to hit Roman.
+Finally, the man managed a hit on Roman.
 He’d thrown all of his weight into the punch, and Roman stumbled back, straight toward Maebhe.
 The man pressed his advantage, neither of them seeming to remember her presence.
 She slipped out of their way, and when she did, noticed something strange about Roman’s eyes.

 They looked entirely black.